 Owing to the nature of the academy trust and the composition of the board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
-The following related party transactions took place in the financial period.

 H Rixon and S Rixon Fox, daughter and daughter in law of K E Rixon, Headteacher and trustee, are employed by the academy trust as teachers.
-H Rixon and S Rixon Fox's appointment was made in open competition and K E Rixon was not involved in the decision making process regarding appointment.
+H Rixon and S Rixon Fox's appointments were made in open competition and K E Rixon was not involved in the decision making process regarding appointment.
 H Rixon and S Rixon Fox are paid within the normal pay scale for their roles and receive no special treatment as a result of their relationships to a trustee.

-No other related party transactions took place in either the current or prior period, other than certain trustees' remuneration and expenses already disclosed in note 8.
+There were no other related party transactions in the year, other than certain trustees' remuneration and expenses already disclosed in note 8.